Code-Institute-Submissions/Tayo-bet-Fix-Tips_AugResub/README.md

 ### Deployment

 Fix Managers is deployed on Github, connected to Heroku with automatic update with every Git Push.
 Necessary Files required by Heroku such as Procfile and requirements.txt have been added and sensitive folders gitignored.
-GitHub is selected as the method during deployment to build and generate url.

-Below is the step I followed to deploy my site to GitHub.

 I used the below command to secure my work by pushing them to the repository file that was created for the project on GitHub.